Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Gibson has averaged 39.7 rushing yards per game in his three career matchups against the Giants, 21.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Gibson has averaged 39.7 rushing yards per game versus the Giants, 19.8 fewer than his over/under in Sunday's game.

-- Gibson has had a rushing touchdown in one matchup against the Giants, but did not have multiple TDs in that game.

-- The Giants give up 122.9 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- Gibson will go up against a Giants squad that allows 122.9 rushing yards per game and is the NFL's 23rd-ranked rush defense.

-- Gibson and the Football Team will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Giants have conceded 14 rushing touchdowns, 12th in the NFL.

 Recent Performances